Home / Journals / MCB / Vol.5, No.3, 2008

 Molecular & Cellular Biomechanics, Vol.5, No.3, pp. 169-182, 2008, DOI:10.3970/mcb.2008.005.169

 Abstract Intercellular adhesion molecules play an important role in regulating several cellular processes such as a proliferation, migration and differentiation.
 They also play an important role in regulating solute diffusion across monolayers of cells.
 The adhesion characteristics of several intercellular adhesion molecules have been studied using various biochemical assays.
 However, the advent of single molecule force spectroscopy as a powerful tool to analyze the kinetics and strength of protein interactions has provided us with an opportunity to investigate these interactions at the level of a single molecule.
-The study of interactions involving intercellular adhesion molecules has gained importance because of the… More >
+The study of interactions involving intercellular adhesion molecules has More >

 • Open AccessOpen Access